vincentkfu/fio/HOWTO.rst

 	disabled.
 If this option is used with :option:`verify` and multiple blocksizes (via :option:`bsrange`), only intact blocks are verified, i.e., partially-overwritten blocks are ignored.
-With an async I/O engine and an I/O depth > 1, it is possible for the same block to be overwritten, which can cause verification errors.
-Either do not use norandommap in this case, or also use the lfsr random generator.
+With an async I/O engine and an I/O depth > 1, header write sequence number verification will be disabled.
+See :option:`verify_write_sequence`.

 .. option:: softrandommap=bool